 Effective planning is fundamental to any construction project’s success, and data analytics is critical here.
 Just consider: 37% of such projects miss deadlines or exceed their budgets, according to the KPMG survey.

-However, with construction data analytics, companies can study historical data on past projects — like timelines, resource usage, worker productivity, and other factors — to create more accurate schedules and avoid costly setbacks in their future initiatives.
+However, with construction data analytics, companies can analyze historical data from past projects — such as timelines, resource usage, worker productivity, and other factors — to create more accurate schedules and avoid costly setbacks in their future initiatives.

 To illustrate this more vividly, companies may identify repetitive tasks that cause delays or flag potential project slowdowns due to weather conditions or supply chain disruptions.
 Ultimately, they’ll be able to adjust plans on the go.